Rokhlin property and approximate representability for inclusions of index-finite type: Applications

-Thus there exists $\psi_k: M_n \to P$ an order zero contraction such that \begin{enumerate} \item $\| [\psi_k(x), y] \| < 3\epsilon$, \item $1-\psi_k(1)\lesssim c$. \end{enumerate} \end{proof} \begin{cor} Let $P\subset A$ be an inclusion of unital infinite dimensional $C\sp*$-algebras of index-finite type and of depth finite and $P$ simple.
-Suppose that $E:A\to P$ has the generalized tracial approximate representability.
-If $B=C\sp*\langle A, e_P \rangle$ is tracially $\mathcal{Z}$-absorbing, $A$ is tracially $\mathcal{Z}$-absorbing. \end{cor} \begin{proof} Note that $P\subset A$ is an irreducible inclusion, that is $A\cap P'=\mathbb{C}$ (see the proof of Proposition \ref{P:Rokhlinsimple}).
-Hence $E$ is outer by Remark \ref{R:outer}.
-Using the duality, $\widehat{E}:B \to A$ has the generalized tracial Rokhlin property.
-Note that $B$ is simple since $P$ is simple.
-Then the conclusion follows from Theorem \ref{T:Z-absorbing}. \end{proof} Next we want show that the strict comparison property is preserved under the inclusion of unital simple $C\sp*$-algebra of index-finite type with a conditional expectation $E$ has the generalized tracial Rokhlin property.
-The proof follows the same strategy in \cite[Section 6]{OT1} and arguments are not much changed.
-But to be self-contained we provide a detaild proof with a proper care of Cuntz subequivalences. \begin{prop} Let $P \subset A$ be an inclusion of unital infinite dimensional C*-algebras of index-finite type and E be a conditional expectation from A onto P. Suppose that A is simple, separable, unital and E has the generalized tracial Rohklin property.
-If two positive elements $a,b$ in $P$ satisfy $a \lesssim b$ in $A$, then $a\lesssim b$ in $P$. \end{prop} \begin{proof} Let $a,b \in P$ be two positive elements such that $a \lesssim b$ in $A$.
+Related to it, another main result is that if the conditional expectation $E$ associated to an inclusion of unital simple $C\sp*$-algebras of index-finite type has the generalized tracial Rokhlin property, then the property of strict comparison is hereditary.
+This can be shown by the same procedures as suggested in \cite{LeeOsaka}.
+But rather than introducing a new notion, so called a tracially sequentially-split $*$-homomorphism between $C\sp*$-algebras, we directly provide the arguments in the below. \begin{defn} \cite[Definition 3.1]{Phillips:large} Let $A$ be a $C\sp*$-algebra and $a \in (\mathbb{K}\otimes A)^{+}$ is called purely positive if $a$ is not Cuntz equivalent to a projection in $(\mathbb{K}\otimes A)^{+} $.
+We denote $\Cu_{+}(A)$ by the set of elements $\eta \in \Cu(A)$ which are not the classes of projections, and similarly $W_{+}(A)$ by the set of elements $\eta \in W(A)$ which are not the classes of projections. \end{defn} \begin{lem}\cite[Lemma 3.2]{Phillips:large} Let $A$ be a stably finite simple unital $C\sp*$-algebra.
+Let $a \in (\mathbb{K}\otimes A)^{+}$.
+Then $a$ is purely positive if and only if $0$ is not an isolated point in $\sigma(a)$ the spectrum of $a$. \end{lem}\begin{prop} Let $P \subset A$ be an inclusion of unital infinite dimensional C*-algebras of index-finite type and E be a conditional expectation from A onto P. Suppose that $A$ is a simple, separable, unital, stably finite $C\sp*$-algebra and $E$ has the generalized tracial Rokhlin property.
+If two positive elements $a,b$ in $P$ satisfy $a \lesssim b$ in $A$ with $b$ being purely positive, then $a\lesssim b$ in $P$. \end{prop} \begin{proof} Let $a,b \in P$ be two positive elements such that $a \lesssim b$ in $A$.
 To show that $a \lesssim b$ in $P$ we are going to show that $(a-\epsilon)_{+} \lesssim b$ in $P$ for any $\epsilon >0$.
 We may assume that $a,b$ are contractive and $b$ is not invertible.

 Since $a\lesssim b$ in $A$, for every $\epsilon$ there is a $\delta >0$ and $r\in A$ such that $f_{\epsilon}=rf_{\delta}r^*$ by \cite[Proposition 2.4]{Ro:UHF2}, where $f_{\epsilon}: \mathbb{R}^+ \to \mathbb{R}^+$ by